Azure-Samples/service-fabric-aad-helpers/README.md

 # Service Fabric Azure AD helper scripts

 PowerShell scripts for setting up Azure Active Directory (Azure AD) to authenticate clients for a Service Fabric cluster (which must be done *before* creating the cluster).
+Scripts can be re-executed as needed with same configuration if errors or timeouts occurred or additional users need to be configured.

 ## Features